Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-manager.md

    }
    ```

-4. When you no longer need the autofill manager library, destroy the autofill manager handle using the `autofill_manager_destroy()` function:
+4. Incase, the Autofill manager library is not needed in your application, you must destroy the Autofill manager handle using the `autofill_manager_destroy()`  function:

    ```c
    void